How Crystalline is Low-Density Amorphous Ice?

-Fig. S6 shows the primitive ring distributions of the structures.
-Both LDA models are very similar, peaking at 6-membered rings (which ice I is entirely comprised of), along with a significant number of 5- and 7-membered rings.
-Physically, this is consistent with a partially crystallised state: similar distributions have been reported by Haji-Akbari and Debendetti for ice nuclei formed in homogeneous nucleation, and by Fitzner et al. for the most immobile regions of supercooled water where homogeneous nucleation was found to occur \cite{AkbariPNAS2015, Fitzner2019}.

-\subsection{Cubicity memory effects in experimental LDA samples can be explained by a hybrid crystalline-amorphous state.}
+\subsection{Cubicity memory effects in experimental LDA samples can be explained by a hybrid amorphous-crystalline state.}

-Experimentally, we find indirect evidence for the presence of crystallinity in LDA by heating it to form stacking disordered ice (ice I$_{\text{sd}}$) and quantifying the stacking probabilities.
-Fig. \ref{fig4} shows the remarkable variability in the stacking probabilities of ice I$_{\text{sd}}$ obtained from the various LDA samples.
-Each LDA sample has a different ``parent'' phase: unannealed high-density amorphous ice (uHDA) samples formed by compressing ice I$_{\text{h}}$, ice I$_{\text{sd}}$ and medium density amorphous ice (MDA) respectively \cite{MDA}; expanded high-density amorphous ice (eHDA) formed by compressing MDA to HDA; ice VIII; vapour deposition to give amorphous solid water (ASW); and the hyperquenching, performed by Kohl et al. in ref.
-66,\cite{Kohl2000hgw} of an aerosol of liquid water droplets to give hyperquenched glassy water (HGW).
+Experimentally, we found indirect evidence for the presence of crystallinity in LDA by heating it to form stacking disordered ice (ice I$_{\text{sd}}$) and quantifying the stacking probabilities.
+Fig. \ref{fig5} shows a remarkable variability in the stacking probabilities of ice I$_{\text{sd}}$ obtained from differently prepared LDA samples.
+Each LDA sample has a different ``parent'' phase: unannealed high-density amorphous ice (uHDA) formed by compressing ice I$_{\text{h}}$, ice I$_{\text{sd}}$ and medium density amorphous ice (MDA) respectively \cite{MDA}; expanded high-density amorphous ice (eHDA) formed by heating a compressed sample of uHDA; ice VIII; vapour deposition to give amorphous solid water (ASW); and the hyperquenching, performed by Kohl et al. in ref.
+67,\cite{Kohl2000hgw} of an aerosol of liquid water droplets to give hyperquenched glassy water (HGW).